 - sticky keys: The DataHand uses magnets for key-return action.
 These key-return "springs" are intended to be weak to minimize key effort, but sometimes they aren't quite strong enough — especially when the DataHand is mounted vertically, as I have done.
 I have boosted the key-return strength for a few keys by attaching stronger magnets — I use the "rare earth" magnets from my used Philips Sonicare toothbrush heads!

 - fragile: Some of the plastic thumb-activated mode keys tend to break over time.
 They can be repaired with epoxy glue.
 Also, the keys are held in place only by their solder connections to the underlying circuit board.
-Over time they can crack, I find myself needing to go in with a soldering iron to re-melt a few solder connections.
-I also keep around a few spare DataHand keyboards I picked up on eBay for spare parts.
+Over time they can crack, I find myself needing to go in with a soldering iron to re-melt those solder connections.

 - reliability: Once or twice a year, the keyboard goes nuts and requires a hard-reset — and I have to re-enter all my customizations.